Anubisyy/COMPSCI180_website/project4.md

 2. Place the transformed image onto a canvas that can accommodate both images.
 3. Use distance transforms to blend the images smoothly, weighting their contributions based on their distances from the overlap region.

 The final result is exactly the same as the effect of manually aligning the key points.
+(The second row below shows the scenery in Forza, which is consistent with the result in Part A.)

 ![](project4_data/part_B/buildings.png)
 ![](project4_data/part_B/forza.png)